msphn/easydd/README.md

 `composer require cookiekiller/easydd @dev-master`

 # Works with
-Currently Firefox and Chrome.
+I verified:
+* Firefox 37+
+* Chrome 42+

 Haven't tested with any other browser yet.

 # Contributing?
 Please support that library by testing and improving.